dimaMachina/graphql-eslint/docs/rules/no-undefined-variables.md

 A GraphQL operation is only valid if all variables encountered, both directly and via fragment spreads, are defined by that operation.

 > This rule is a wrapper around a `graphql-js` validation function.
-[You can find its source code here](https://github.com/graphql/graphql-js/blob/main/src/validation/rules/NoUndefinedVariablesRule.ts).

 ## Resources